How to get your opinion across (without raising your voice).

 The benefits of engaging in often difficult conversations with those who disagree with you include, evolving your perspective, learning something new, solidifying your argument (queue flash back to debating practice in high school), and building deeper relationships and respect between you and the person you’re engaging with.
 It’s also delightfully satisfying (just saying) to school someone on an important topic like the benefits of Cost Per Wear or why giving people jobs isn’t an excuse to buy fast fashion.

-The point is, we all react differently when conversations like this pop up, but there are ways you can navigate them so as to avoid losing friends, making family Christmases awkward (we’re looking at you Aunty Karen), or stamping your feet like a toddler and making your argument seem completely redundant (who’s ignorant now?).
-Here are our tips so you can not only arm yourself with a strong case but to also avoid a heated argument with both Aunty Karen at Christmas and the old man at the supermarket who just put his bananas in not one but three plastic bags… Sigh.
+The point is, we all react differently when conversations like this pop up, but there are ways you can navigate them to avoid losing friends, making family Christmases awkward (we’re looking at you Aunty Karen), or stamping your feet like a toddler and making your argument seem completely redundant (who’s ignorant now?).
+Here are our tips so you can not only arm yourself with a strong case but to also avoid a heated argument with Aunty Karen at Christmas or your friend who insists on putting their bananas in not one but three plastic bags at the supermarket… Sigh.

 Think of it as a blind date